bih/nexmo-developer/_documentation/stitch/concepts/members.md

 # Members

-Memberships connect users with conversations.
-Each membership has one conversation and one user however a user can have many memberships to conversations just as conversations can have many members.
+Memberships connect users with Conversations.
 When a User joins a Conversation a Member is created.
+Each Membership has one Conversation and one User.
+However, a User can have many Memberships to Conversations just as Conversations can have many Members.

-Each member has a unique Member ID of the form:
+Each Member has a unique Member ID of the form:

 ```
 MEM-df8e57d8-1c8e-4573-bf4d-29d5414dcb42
 ```

+Memberships can be created in various ways: via the REST API, using the functions provided by the SDKs, or using the command line.

 ## Adding a Member to a Conversation

-You can add a User into a Conversation on the command-line as follows:
+You can add a User into a Conversation (creating a Member) on the command-line as follows:

 ``` shell
 $ nexmo member:add YOUR_CONVERSATION_ID action=join channel='{"type":"app"}' user_id=YOUR_USER_ID